 There are two kinds of mini-break I love.
 One involves hopping on a plane or the Eurostar on a mission to explore a new city.
-Every second counts on a trip like this, and I am usually hell-bent on making the most of it by sleeping very little and exploring, eating and drinking almost everything in sight!
+Every second counts on a trip like this (see my recent jaunt in Madrid for an example) and I am usually hell-bent on making the most of it by sleeping very little and exploring, eating and drinking almost everything in sight!

 The other, takes a completely different approach.
 It’s all about taking a step back from the busy, fast-paced pressures of normal day-to-day life, and recharging the batteries.
 Usually I manage to get away to West Wales a few time a year and that’s where I get my R&R, but this time, I decided to try somewhere different.

-That’s where La Fosse B&B in Cranbourne comes in.
+My visit to La Fosse B&B in Cranbourne

 This cosy, six bedroom bed and breakfast is situated in Dorset, close to the borders of Wiltshire and Hampshire, making it ideal for exploring all three counties.
-Sadly, my b/f and I had limited ability to explore because we only stayed the one night, but we were pleased to discover some beautiful scenic walks in the surrounding countryside right on La Fosse’s doorstep (I mean that literally).
+Sadly, my b/f and I had limited ability to explore because we only stayed the one night, but we were pleased to discover some beautiful scenic walks right on La Fosse’s doorstep (I mean that literally).

 The village of Cranbourne itself is small and sleepy, with just a couple of pubs to explore.
-We stopped off for a pint at The Inn at Cranbourne, a traditional English ‘Country Inn’ with lots of outdoor seating – perfect for days when the sun is shining as brightly as it did for us.
+We stopped off for a pint at The Inn at Cranbourne, a traditional English ‘Country Inn’ with lots of outdoor seating.
+A perfect spot for days when the sun is shining as brightly as it did for us.

 Back at the B&B, we checked in to our spacious room.
 Every one of the six bedrooms at La Fosse is named after a local cheese – and ours for the night was the ‘Dorset Blue’.
 Light and airy, it was modern in decor whilst still retaining the charm of a cosy cottage; with big sash windows which opened on to the main square in Carnbourne.
 If you sat and waited a while, little house martins could be seen swooping up to their nests built into the thatched roofs opposite.